ztyyLV/web-twain-docs/faq/macos-sonoma-distorted-scans.md

 The recommended solution is to download and install the TWAIN driver from the scanner manufacturer, and use the TWAIN driver.

 ## Workaround
-Dynamsoft understands that not all manufacturers provide TWAIN drivers for MacOS, therefore a workaround has been identified that will help with the distortion, but may still have colour artifacts in the scanned image.
-Dynamsoft has released Dynamic Web TWAIN 18.4.1 which includes an updated Dynamsoft Service for MacOS that should help alleviate the issue.
+Dynamsoft understands that not all manufacturers provide TWAIN drivers for MacOS.
+Therefore, Dynamsoft has released Dynamic Web TWAIN 18.4.1 which includes an updated Dynamsoft Service for MacOS that should help alleviate the issue.